-• Automatic Unlocking
+· Automatic Unlocking

-The blockage of the circulator is signalled by error 85 and 86 and by the illumination of the LED with a steady red light.
-The circulator performs automatic unblocking attempts lasting 30 minutes, during which the LED flashes red.
+Pump blockage is signalled by error 85 and 86 and by the illumination of the LED with a fixed red light (excluding Victrix Pro V2 150 EU as it has a pump without a LED).
+The pump performs automatic unblocking attempts lasting 30 minutes, during which the LED flashes red.
 At the end of the 30 minutes, if the unlocking procedure was successful, the LED will become fixed green, if not, the LED will become fixed red, and it will be necessary to proceed with manual unlocking.